-Current request/allocation process works well in addressing the critical needs of approved curricula.
+Current request/allocation process works well in addressing the critical hardware needs of approved curricula.
+The approval and aquisition process for new instructional software would improve with a clearer definition of what financial resources are available and a better defined process for approval of requests.
 Required faculty and administrators participate directly in the proposal process for computer equipment and software through the annual Instructional Equipment Request as part of this PRPP process.
 Information Technology evaluates, researches, and recommends appropriate products to address the approved requests and reviews recommendations with the end users.
 We then acquire the equipment and software, and assist with installation and implementation and ongoing support as needed and as we're able to accommodate.